On link diagrams that are minimal with respect to Reidemeister moves I and II: Reidemeister move III on the associated minimal diagrams

 \end{proof}

-\begin{Corollary} Let $\mathcal{R}$ be an arbitrary RI-II equivalence class of a link without a trivial component.
-If we denote the set of all RI-II equivalence classes $(-)$-adjacent to the RI-II equivalence class $\mathcal{R}$ by $\textbf{R}$, and the set of RI-II equivalence classes containing all diagrams obtained by applying a Reidemeister move III or III* to the minimal diagram in the RI-II equivalence class $\mathcal{R}$ by $\textbf{P}$, then $\textbf{R}$ $=$ $\textbf{P}$. \end{Corollary}
+\begin{corollary} Let $\mathcal{R}$ be an arbitrary RI-II equivalence class of a link without a trivial split component.
+We denote the set of all the RI-II equivalence classes $(-)$-adjacent to the RI-II equivalence class $\mathcal{R}$ by $\textbf{A}$($\mathcal{R}$;$-$), and the set of the RI-II equivalence classes containing all the diagrams obtained by applying a Reidemeister move III or III* to the minimal diagram in the RI-II equivalence class $\mathcal{R}$ by $\textbf{M$(\mathcal{R})$}$, then $\textbf{A}$($\mathcal{R}$;$-$) $=$ $\textbf{M$(\mathcal{R})$}$. \end{corollary}